google/android-classyshark/README.md

 * thread T3 ==> read value
 * ...

-Let's say FancyLibrary is a popular open source project, so to find the problem we need to research the code and make sure we have an understanding, which code made its way to the jar in our Android project.
+FancyLibrary is a popular open source project, so to find the problem we need to research the code and make sure we have an understanding, which code made its way to the jar in our Android project.

 Let's use ClassyShark, first let's fire up ClassyShark